The Woolner Studentship

 - Suitability of the project for DVM and undergraduate summer research students

 - Faculty record of research student advising, research productivity and availability of operating funds and infrastructure for the summer research project

-The two research projects chosen will be posted on the One Health website.
 Students interested in working on a specific summer research project will contact faculty members directly to discuss possible involvement with the project.

 - Faculty name

 - Faculty department

 - Project name